bobbingwide/oik-weight-zone-shipping/README.md

 6. Checkout shipping rates

 ## Upgrade Notice
+# 0.2.1
+Upgrade to 0.2.1 to get the two missing files.

 # 0.2.0
 Supports migration from oik-weightcountry-shipping.
 Supports Multiple Rates in each Shipping table and Shipping class restrictions.